WSU-kduncan/cicdf25-ldawson118/README-CD.md

   8. Select individual events for trigger
   9. Click create
 - Explain what triggers will send a payload to the EC2 webhook listener
-  - I have it set up to only trigger on a tag push to Github.
-This way, the webhook will only trigger when a tag is pushed.
-This way, the container will be redeployed whenever a new version is uploaded
+  - I have it set up to only trigger on a workflow run on Github.
+This way, the webhook will only trigger when a tag is pushed(since the workflow only triggers this way), and then it will run once the build and push from the Github Action is finished.
+This method means the container will be redeployed whenever a new version is uploaded
 - How to verify a successful payload delivery
   1. Navigate back to webhooks in Github and click the webhook you wish to view
   2. Click "Recent Deliveries"